JN3AZ/Good-README-Generator/Develop/README.md

 ##  Description

-Create a command-line application that dynamically generates a README.md from a user's input.
-The application will be invoked with the following command:
+Create a command-line application that dynamically generates a README.md from a user's input

 ##  Installation